 Automated registration is currently in preview for smart home skills.
 To receive updates about this feature, sign up using the Automated Registration Interest Form.

-- Validate and Use Access Tokens in Smart Home, Video, and Meetings Skill Code
+- Validate and Use Access Tokens in Smart Home and Video Skill Code

 - Understand Account Linking for Alexa Skills